TianHongZXY/starter-hugo-academic/content/publication/acronym/index.md

 publication: In *SDU Workshop at Association for the Advancement of Artificial Intelligence 2022*
 publication_short: In SDU@AAAI 2022

-abstract: Acronym disambiguation (AD) is a practical task that aims at matching acronyms with their expansion alternatives.
+abstract: 'Acronym disambiguation (AD) is a practical task that aims at matching acronyms with their expansion alternatives.
 The significance of this task is to alleviate the problem of acronym buse, which is a common phenomenon in the scientific domain.
 Although it simplifies the expression, great obstacles are brought to readers outside the field.
 In this paper, we introduce a new method for acronym disambiguation, which is different from the previous binary classification model.
 We argue that treating the task as a multi-choice problem and incorporating negative expansion sampling can more effectively capture the relation between the acronym and its corresponding expansion.
-Experiments show our model obtains significant improvement over the baseline and other methods.
+Experiments show our model obtains significant improvement over the baseline and other methods.'

 tags: []